mctinker/Map-Tasker/README.md

 ## Project Structure

-A brief overview of the main directories and their purpose:
+A brief overview of the main files and their purpose:

 - `maptasker/`: Contains the core application code.
   - `maptasker/src/`: The main Python source files for MapTasker's logic.